What do you want to become?

 The Music Department has established a program of scholarly and creative study fully comparable to other major institutions.
 The program, which derives from traditional and historical foundations of the discipline, also has begun to take a leading position in the technological advances in music research and composition, as well as the growing study of world music.

 The music program at UCSC integrates music performance, theory, composition, history and literature.
 It offers a wide variety of possibilities both to students wishing to major or minor in music, and to all students who wish to increase their musical abilities and understanding.
 The Music Department supports an unusually diverse curriculum for a department of its size.
-By a choice of electives, the student can emphasize aspects of music beyond the basic core courses required of the major or minor.
+By a choice of electives, the student can emphasize aspects of music beyond the basic core courses required for the major or minor.